 Because $\kappa=\omega(\log \secpar)$, $\sum_\secpar 2\cdot 2^{-\kappa(\secpar)/4}$ converges and Borel-Cantelli lemma ensures that, with probability 1 over $O$,

-holds for all but finitely many $\secpar\in \N.$ As there are only countably many adversaries $A$ with polynomial many queries, this concludes the existence of the PRFSGs in the isometry CHFS model.
-The security proof for the unitary CHFS model works by replacing $O$ into $S$. \end{proof}
+holds for all but finitely many $\secpar\in \N.$ As there are only countably many adversaries $A$ with polynomially many queries, this concludes the existence of the PRFSGs in the isometry CHFS model.
+The security proof for the unitary CHFS model works by replacing $O$ with $S$. \end{proof}